AR7HURMB/AR7HURMB/README.md

 - 👋 Hi, I’m @AR7HURMB
-- 👀 I’m interested in some compiled languages, and games and web development
+- 👀 I’m interested in some compiled languages, and games and web programming.
-- 🌱 I’m currently learning C#, Unity Engine and JavaScript
+- 🌱 I’m currently learning Python, JavaScript, HTML, CSS, C# and Unity Engine!
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...